11 Free Things to do in Turin, Italy

 The best part of Turin?
 It is not a tourist place compared to other Italian destinations.
 Yet there’s a long list of fun, free things to do in Turin that you’ll love, so read on to find out!

-Eleven fun and free things to do in Turin
+Free things to do in Turin

 Stroll through the Valentino Park

 Explore the second largest public park in Turin, covering 50.5 hectares.
-I’m sure you will love your visit to Parco del Valentino, a magnificent location on the western bank of the Po river.
+I’m sure you will love your visit to Parco del Valentino, a magnificent location on the western bank of the Po River.

 The “Valentino”, as the Italians call it, is the favorite place for locals to take a walk with their pets, run or sunbathe during the summer months.